10 Tips to Handle Difficult Patients | Carepatron

 Breaking bad news

-Inevitably, you’ll need to deliver news that may be difficult for many patients to hear.
+Inevitably, you'll need to deliver news that may be difficult for many patients to hear.
 These situations can be quite fragile, however, with sufficient preparation, you can definitely handle them well.
-Allowing time for private conversations, and making sure the news is discreet from other staff, and the patients are on the same page all work towards empathy and understanding.
+Allowing time for private conversations and ensuring you deliver news in a private and confidential setting are critical.
+This way, you and your patients are on the same page.
 Discuss what the news means, what the next steps may be, as well as additional resources for support.

 Environmental factors